mqvallieres/mqvlab_website/content/_index.en.md

 immune cell development and function.**

 ### News
+08/2025 Mikel joins the lab for his postdoctoral training
+06/2025 Emma wins a RiboClub oral presentation award
+05/2025 Nassima and Emma successfully transition to the Ph.D. program
 05/2025 Léo is awarded an FMSS Excellence Scholarship
 04/2025 The lab receives funding from NSERC to study splicing regulation during hematopoiesis
 03/2025 Our project with Dr. Stéphanie Vairy is awarded a C17-Childhood Cancer Canada grant